 What’s Next?

-The FDA plans to continually assess AI performance, gather user feedback, and refine its features to better meet the needs of its staff.
-More information about the agency’s AI deployment and future updates are expected to be made public in June.
+The FDA plan is planned to continuously assess AI performance, collect user response and refine its characteristics to meet the needs of their employees.
+More information about the agency’s AI deployment and future updates is expected to be made public in June.